Spring 2022, Physics 680-01, Class Number 46401

 Office Hours: Tuesday and Thursday from 9:30 am till 10:30am.

-The course will start with a brief reminder of quantum mechanics [QM].
-All sections of QM necessary for information processing will be introduced: interaction with the environment, measurements theory, trace preserving completely positive maps [super-operators], as well as Bell inequalities.
+The course will start with a brief reminder of quantum mechanics.
+All sections of quantum mechnics necessary for information processing will be introduced: interaction with the environment, measurements theory, trace preserving completely positive maps [super-operators], as well as Bell's inequalities.
 Master equation and Lindblad operators are important for description of open quantum systems.
 The course will proceed to entanglement theory.
-Application of entanglement to analysis of dynamical systems [including high energy theory] will be explained.
-Scaling of von Neumann and Renyi entropy as well as time evolution [quenches].
-Holographic approach to entanglement and structure of entanglement in quantum field theory will be explained.
+Application of entanglement of dynamical systems [including high energy]: scaling of von Neumann and Renyi entropy with the size of the box.
+Dynamics of entanglement entropy including quenches and Cardy-Calabrese formula.
+Holographic approach to entanglement and structure of entanglement in quantum field theory.

-Information theory [starting from Shannon theorems, describibng channel capacity] will be related to statistical physics [including Maxwell's demon and Landauer's Principle] and probability theory.
-Holevo information helps to describe noisy quantum channels.
-Structure and capacity of Gaussian observables is important for understanding of quantum waveguides.
-Quantum teleportation and cryptography [starting from BB84 to our days] will be explained.
-The course will proceed to quantum transport, dissipation and decays, followed by construction of quantum batteries.
+Information theory [starting from Shannon's theorems, describibng channel capacity] will be related to statistical physics [including Maxwell's demon and Landauer's Principle] and probability theory.
+Holevo's information helps to describe noisy quantum channels.
+Quantum teleportation and cryptography will be explained.
+Information loss in black holes will be discussed.

 Algorithm theory: Shor's and Grover's quantum algorithms [also quantum counting and phase estimation].
+Measures of complexity of quantum algorithms will be illustrated.
+We shall have a lecture on qiskit.
 Variational quantum algorithms will be included.
+Also an input of Bethe Ansatz wave-function in a quantum computer.
+Error resistant version of quantum search also will be mentioned.

 optical lattices also will be explained.